 Since it is the cold environment, Cheese is always a good option.
 You get the regular cheese and the cheese made of Yak milk.
 Churpey or dried cheese is a popular favorite is Ladakh.

-Although there are enough options in Ladakh for the Vegetarians, but if everything else fails, fruits are always there for you.
+Although there are enough options in Ladakh for the Vegetarians, if everything else fails, fruits are always there for you.
 Choose from the fruit basket of Himalayan fruits.

 If not fruits, pick up dry fruits from the Leh market to keep you warmly fed.